 There are no words to describe Lentil and Mushroom Shepherd’s Pie (from Vegan Holiday Kitchen) other than as a deep dish of absolute comfort.It’s a bit of a project, but not difficult, and definitely worth it for a special occasion meal.
 Photo above by Susan Voisin. more→

-Chilaquiles is a classic Southwestern casserole that layers soft corn tortillas with beans and cheese.
-The lively flavors make for a nice change-of-pace holiday main dish, but this is also easy enough to make for weeknight meals.
-Adapted from The Vegetarian Family Cookbook. more→
+Chilaquiles is a classic Southwestern casserole that layers soft corn tortillas with beans and cheese (vegan in this case).
+Adding zucchini and chiles adds to the lively flavors.
+This makes for a nice change-of-pace holiday main dish, but this is also easy enough to make for weeknight meals.
+Photos by Hannah Kaminsky.
+Adapted from The Vegetarian Family Cookbook.

 Artichoke hearts, tomato slices, bell pepper, and olives top this savory pie seasoned with basil and oregano.
 If you can find instant or quick-cooking polenta, you can decrease the preparation time significantly.
 From More Quick-Fix Vegan* by Robin Robertson reprinted by permission of Andrews McMeel Publishing, LLC 2014.